Menu

 • Supporting time management and assignment completion

-• Partnering with teachers to support student progress
+• Partnering with teachers to support student growth

-Students who do not receive consistent support often struggle with engagement, attendance, and motivation.
+Students who do not receive consistent support often struggle with engagement and progress.
 Clear expectations and daily guidance help prevent these challenges.

 Learning Coach Expectations by Grade Band